Existing Nationwide borrowers

 - they are within the last three months of their current product deal period, and are taking a new deal with Nationwide, or are porting and reducing their loan amount.
 Please refer to your client’s mortgage offer for more details.

 All our mortgage products are true term products.
 This means that if your client’s completion date is delayed, their mortgage will still run the full deal period.
 For example, if your client has a 2 year deal and completes on 7 August 2018 they will make 24 monthly payments and revert to our SMR on 1 September 2020.
 The SMR is currently 4.24% and has no upper limit or cap.

 Where the ERC isn't payable, the solicitor will need to account for the ERC and redemption expenses from the sale.
 They'll need to deduct these before sending the payment through to us.

 An existing Nationwide mortgage borrower, who is moving to a new property, can redeem their current mortgage in favour of another Nationwide mortgage product.
 However, they’ll need to pay any ERC that applies to the current mortgage (unless they are within the last three months of their current product deal ERC period).

 We can’t accept purchase applications from existing borrowers moving home who intend to remortgage their existing property as a Buy to Let, unless the new lender will be The Mortgage Works.
 The existing Nationwide mortgage can’t be transferred to any other lender.

 If your client has a Nationwide mortgage and wants to borrow more, they could:

 - Apply just six months after the completion of their main loan

-- Borrow from £5,000 up to 85% of the value of their home (including their current mortgage), or 90% if repaying a Help to Buy equity loan in full
+- Borrow from £5,000 up to 90% of the value of their home (including their current mortgage), or 80% if they’re borrowing for debt consolidation or to pay off a non-Help to Buy second charge.

 - Borrow for any reason, except capital raising for business purposes* or to purchase land or property to be let.